IdanCo/FirebaseMeetup/README.md

 1. Install [Firebase CLI](https://firebase.google.com/docs/cli/)
 2. Run `firebase login` to connect to your account
-3. Run `firebase use --add` select your project and give it the alias 'default'
+3. Run `firebase use --add` inside your project folder, select your new project and give it the alias 'default'
 4. Run `firebase deploy` to deploy your project.

 **NOTICE:** `firebase deploy` will also try to upload the angular build to your *firebase hosting*, so make sure you run `ng build` first.